-Have you ever heard that feeding from a raised bowl will help prevent bloat in dogs?
-What about adding water to your dog’s kibble?
+Have you ever heard that feeding from a raised bowl is a way of preventing bloat in dogs?
+Or adding water to your dog’s kibble?

-What if I told you these things can actually increase your dog’s risk of getting bloat?
+These are common recommendations to avoid bloat.
+But it turns out these things can actually increase your dog’s risk of getting bloat.

 What Is Bloat In Dogs?

 Bloat’s clinical name is gastric dilatation and volvulus (GDV).
 Volvulus comes from the Latin word volvere, meaning to twist.
 So that gives you a bit of a clue about what happens.

 GDV or bloat is when your dog’s stomach fills with gas and twists.
 It can twist anywhere from 180 to a full 360 degrees.

 When the stomach twists, both ends of it close off, blocking both entry and exit.
 So then there’s no way for the air built up in your dog’s belly to get out.
 Not only that, if the air can’t get out, neither can the fluids, foods or gases.

 Because there’s no way for the stuff in your dog’s stomach to escape, his belly will start to bloat.
 As gases build up more, they put pressure on his diaphragm and make it hard for him to breathe.